 In 1968 I married Pauline (a Bempton girl) and was immediately posted to RAF Troodos.
 The equipment at Olympus had changed considerably from my last visit (thank goodness) and was a mixture of Phase 1 and Phase 1A equipment, however the only display that wasn't a Console 64 was the dreadful (valved) display for the HF 200.
 After a 2 year honeymoon, we returned to the UK and Staxton Wold again.

 At Staxton they were desperately short of QSLR (Qualified System Linesman Radar) and they suggested that I might like to teach myself about the T85 radar so that I could fill in an empty position as a DSC (Duty Site Controller) which the QSLRs normally filled.
 This I did, and on promotion to Chief Tech. in 1971, I was put in charge of one of the Radar watches as the DSC.
 I spent a lot of my time for the first year learning about how the various equipments functioned together and ended up quite confident that with the watch team, we could quickly fix anything that went wrong.

-So, to summarise, I knew about how various radars worked (T80, T84, T85 and FPS6) and about display systems that used the Console 64.
+So, to summarise, I knew in depth about how various radars worked (T80, T84, T85 and FPS6) and about display systems that used the Console 64.
 I never met a Console 61, and only met a Console 60 once (which I never worked on as it never stopped working).
 I did however know how the later equipments worked together and this was to be of great use in getting the console 64 at the RAF Henlow museum up and running.

-Page last updated 26th January 2017 by Colin Hinson.
+Page last updated 30th December by Colin Hinson.